AMT MT Certification - Medical Technologist

 There are three possible routes to sit for the AMT MLT certification exam:

 - The first route is for applicants to obtain an associate’s degree in medical technology from an accredited institution.
 The educational programs must include clinical laboratory experience in blood banking, microbiology, chemistry, and hematology.
-Applicants must have graduated from their degree program within the past five years and must also have a minimum of six months of clinical full-time and paid laboratory experience.
+Applicants must have graduated from their degree program within the past five years and must have at least six months of clinical full-time and paid laboratory experience.

 - The third route of eligibility for the MLT exam is completing a 50-week U.S. military medical laboratory training program by an accredited institution.
 The curricula for acceptable educational programs must include clinical experience in a laboratory’s blood banking, microbiology, chemistry, and hematology sections.
 In addition, as with the last two options, applicants must have completed their laboratory experience within the past five years and have a minimum of six months of full-time paid laboratory work experience.